CERI-KRISP/CERI-FC-Dengue-Forecasting/README.md

 - Describe model architecture or algorithms used.

 - Specify any cross-validation or time series split methods.

+- For the random forest model, we ran a random forest regresion of 1000 iterations with the state as a fixed effect.

 ### Hyperparameter optimization
 - Detail any grid search, Bayesian optimization, or manual tuning used.